Studies show that 61% of people globally work remotely at least once per week.

 - Do you feel you’re getting enough feedback on your work?
 If not, where would you like more feedback?

 - How would you like to use your education budget this year?

 - Where do you see yourself within the team in the next year?

 6. …but leave room to discuss non-work related things

 According to Buffer’s 2019 State of Remote Work, 19% of remote workers say their biggest struggle is loneliness.
-As a remote manager, make it a point to set time aside to discuss non-work related things.
-This is both a great way to minimize the feeling of loneliness, but also help build more trust and rapport with your direct reports.
+As a remote manager, make it a point to set time aside to discuss non-work-related things.
+This is both a great way to minimize the feeling of loneliness and also help build more trust and rapport with your direct reports.